 Carinthia, Upper Austria, Salzburg, Tyrol, Vorarlberg

 The figures refer to surveys in 2017 ( BKI and ÖWM ) compared to 2009.
-The number of holdings has been greatly reduced from 45,380 with an average farm size of 1.28 hectares (1987) to 20,181 with 2.26 hectares (2009) and finally to 14,133 with 3,2 hectares.
+The number of holdings has been drastically reduced from 45,380 with an average farm size of 1.28 hectares (1987) to 20,181 with 2.26 hectares (2009) and finally to 14,133 with 3,2 hectares.
 The number of small businesses (with sales volume below 5,000 liters) has almost halved.
 Many small vintagers with one hectare and less vineyard size have sold their land to larger farms or abandoned the management.
 The number of efficient plants over 30,000 liters has risen from around 970 to 1,450.
 The number of producers bottlers Qualitätswein has dropped from just under 6,500 companies to around 4,000.
 There were 2,486 million hectoliters of wine produced, of which 1,649 white wine = 66% and 0.837 red wine = 34%.
 The long-term trend from white wine to red wine has not continued (see also under Wine production volumes ).

 In Austria, 26 white wine and 14 red wine varieties are considered Quality wine-grape varieties defined, which may be used for all quality types.
 The terms white burgundy, gray burgundy, blue burgundy, Rhine Riesling and Blaufränkisch are not permitted for "wine with and without grape variety / vintage" in order to exclude confusion due to supposedly indicative regions of origin (Burgundy, Rhine, Franconia).
 Instead, however, the names Pinot Blanc, Pinot Gris, Pinot Noir and Riesling are allowed for these wines.
 In addition, there are additional permitted grape varieties for these wines.